yigitv4rli/Forex-Forecast/README.md

 # Forex-Prediction

-Using LSTM to predict changes between USD and TRY.
+* LSTM to predict changes between USD and TRY.
+* Base model to forecast value of currencies